mattbachmann/pluralsight-react-working-with-data/notes.md

 # NextJS

 Why NextJs: Has all the latest concurrent rendering features like `Suspense`.
 A NodeJS server is required for server rendered components.
+Also NextAuth.js (Auth.js) offers simple JWT based authentication for NodeJS and React.

 ## Next.js Toolchain